jonasinn/fitextractor/README.md

 - Better output while parsing so you know what is happening
 - Feed in or generate a user ID for the uploaded files
 - Create command line tool
+- More sophisticated data type handling
+- Improve perfomance so it does not use GBs of memory with 1000s of files
 - And...

 ## License